Digital-Humans-23/a4/README.md

 ----

-Leave your name, student ID, ETH email address and the URL link to your motion capture result video if the videos are too large to be pushed to the repository.
+Leave your name, student ID, ETH email address and the URL link to your motion synthesis result videos if the videos are too large to be pushed to the repository.

 - Name:
 - Student ID: